-California anti-deficiency laws provide in some cases that on foreclosure the buyer/borrower has no personal liability; only the property is at risk.
-The law primarily protects residential properties; but in some cases buyers of commercial property can be protected.
-What follows are five steps to determine how the anti-deficiency laws apply to your commercial or investment property.
-These are the most common issues that arise.
+When faced with foreclosure, the homeowner needs to consider several issues that may impact whether they will have personal liability.
+What follows are five steps to follow in determining how the anti-deficiency laws apply in your case.
+These are the five most common issues that arise.
 For our purposes, reference to "foreclosure" includes exercise of the power of sale in the deed of trust.